Jenny Hoffman

-Jenny Hoffman is an American quantum physicist and professor at Harvard University.
-She is interested in atomic-scale synthesis and imaging of quantum materials, using molecular beam epitaxy and scanning probe microscopy.
+Jennifer "Jenny" Eve Hoffman is an American physicist and a professor at Harvard University.
+Hoffman is interested in atomic-scale synthesis and imaging of quantum materials, using molecular beam epitaxy and scanning probe microscopy.
 Hoffman has received several awards for her research and teaching, including the 2005 Presidential Early Career Award for Scientists and Engineers and 2010 Sloan Research Fellowship.

-Early life and education
+Education

-Hoffman became interested in physics as a child, inspired by her mother, who taught high school physics.
-She studied physics at Harvard University, graduating in 1999 magna cum laude.
-Hoffman joined the University of California, Berkeley as a graduate student, working with Séamus Davis on the characterisation of Bismuth strontium calcium copper oxide.
+After graduating from Greenwich Academy, Hoffman went on to study physics at Harvard University, earning a B.A. with magna cum laude distinction in 1999.
+She then entered the University of California, Berkeley, where she obtained an M.A. in 2001, and a Ph.D. in 2003.
+While a graduate student of UC Berkeley, Hoffman worked with J. C. Séamus Davis on the characterization of bismuth strontium calcium copper oxide, which became the topic of her doctoral thesis.

-Research
+Career and research

 Hoffman joined Stanford University as a postdoctoral research associate in Kathryn Moler's group.
-In 2005 she joined Harvard University as an assistant professor.
+In 2005, she joined Harvard University as an assistant professor.
 Hoffman's group use layer by layer growth and high-resolution imaging of molecules.
 Using scanning tunneling spectroscopy they explained vortex pinning in high-temperature superconductors.
 She is also interested in topological insulators and strongly correlated materials.
 She has won several large research grants, from National Science Foundation, the Alfred P. Sloan Foundation, Gordon and Betty Moore Foundation, United States – Israel Binational Science Foundation and the Air Force Research Laboratory.
 She has developed quasiparticle interference imaging and force microscopy to trigger electronic phase transitions.

 In 2015, Hoffman joined University of British Columbia as a Canada Excellence Research Chair.
 The position was worth $10 million over seven years, enabling University of British Columbia to use atomic level 3D printing.
 She returned to Harvard University after less than a year.